 Caseology Nano Pop

-The Nano Pop from Caseology is a relative newcomer to our case lists, but it’s a great option for slim protection.
+The Nano Pop from Caseology is a relative newcomer to our case lists, but it’s an excellent option for slim protection.
 It’s a matte case, but you can grab yours in either gray or navy blue.
 The Nano Pop name comes from the small ring of color around the camera unit, and the navy blue option comes paired with a raised yellow lip.
 If you prefer the gray case, you’re looking at a mint green pop of color instead.
 Either way, you’ll have Air Space technology in all four corners to guard your Galaxy S21 Ultra.

 See also: Caseology cases: A buyer’s guide